 Consider tipping part of the cost of your entertainment.
 Whether you're playing at one of the finest casinos or one of the seediest, the dealers are usually making minimum wage.
 To tip (or toke) the dealer, place a $1 chip in front of your regular bet (outside the betting circle, due north of your chips).
 If you win the hand, the dealer wins double -- your chip plus a winning chip.
 And by toking the dealer this way, you're kind of bonding with them -- they want you to win, because then they win the toke.
-I recommend tipping at least $5/hr. when I play -- a dollar every 12 minutes or so.
-My reasoning is that $5/hr. x 3 players x 40 hrs./wk. x 50 wks/yr. + the dealer's $10k minimum wage salary = $40,000/yr., which is reasonable earnings for a job that doesn't require any college.
+I recommend tipping at least $6/hr..
+That's dollar every 10 minutes or so.
+My reasoning is that $6/hr. x 3 players x 40 hrs./wk. x 50 wks/yr. + the dealer's $10k minimum wage salary = $46,000/yr., which is reasonable earnings for a job that doesn't require any college.
 (Though maybe a little low considering they have to stand all day, work in a smoky environment, and deal with abuse from players.
 Considering that, you might want to tip more.)

 The backbone of basic strategy is that the most common card is a 10, since jacks, queens, and kings also count as 10 (as well as actual 10's).
 So 4 of the 13 cards in a suit are 10's.
 A 10 is more likely to be drawn than any other card.

 When the dealer shows a small card (6 or less), she's more likely to bust.
 So we assume a 6 would become 16, which would then become 26, which is a big bust.
 A dealer 5 would ultimately become 25, a 4 to 24, a 3 to 23, and a 2 to 22.
 Because of this, when the dealer shows a small card, we actually call that a bust card.

 When the dealer shows a bust card, we'll expect that she's going to bust, so we won't risk busting our own hand.
 T hat means we won't hit a hand of 12 or higher, because that could bust it.